 In the library at the opposite end of the foyer, decorative painter Paula Checkosky transformed standard, builder-grade cabinets with fine grain and detailing.
 Massive windows celebrate the landscape.

-The great room and kitchen overlook the backyard, complete with a pool, pool house and manicured gardens.
+The great room and kitchen overlook the backyard, complete with a pool for themselves & for their dog (to keep dog cool in hot weather ), pool house and manicured gardens.
 Stairs near the kitchen lead to a lower level and its spacious sitting room, home office and gym.

 Hawthorn designed several pieces for the great room, including a game table, fabricated by Keith Fritz in burled ash.
 A second table of her design in the breakfast room echoes an octagonal dome in the ceiling above.